MottainaiCI/lxd-compose-docs/site/content/docs/tutorial.md

 If your profiles are been defined like your network configuration you can skip this step.

+If you have used the `step 1b` a lot of profiles and a network is already available and configured.

+{{< hint info >}}
+Under the LXD Compose Galaxy project, you can find a lot of examples with ready to use profiles that you can add to your project easily.
+{{< /hint >}}

 The next step is to create the project environment file: